Henry Schapper Fellowship

 The Fellowship has initially been established for a period of three years, commencing in 2013, with the opportunity for extension by agreement of the WA AARES Branch.

-The collaborating WA AARES member is responsible for coordinating the management and administration of the Fellow’s visit, including arranging the invoice to the WA AARES Branch for the $2,000 award.
+The collaborating WA AARES member is responsible for coordinating the management and administration of the Fellow’s visit.

 Nominees are encouraged to seek additional funds to support their visit.
 In the first instance, the Nominee can enquire with their collaborating WA AARES member as to the potential to secure supporting funds from the member’s institution.